An Exploratory Study on Machine Learning Model Stores: RQ1: What kind of information elements do model stores provide?

 \subsection{Comparison among Model Stores}

-Among the total of 26 store elements, 20 exist in one or more model stores.
-There are 13 common elements among the three studied model stores.
+Among the total of 26 store elements, 20 exist in one or more model stores and 13 are common among the three studied model stores.
 Below, we detail our comparison results for each dimension:

 \begin{itemize}